Improving LLM Unlearning Robustness via Random Perturbations: Random Noise Augmentation

+The process of RNA is described in Algorithm~\ref{alg:example}.
+The core intuition behind incorporating randomness into the latent space of the model aims to confuse the ``backdoor attacker'' and steer it away from its ``unintended'' objectives on retain-queries.
+Notably, RNA offers several compelling advantages: (1) \emph{RNA is lightweight, model- and method-agnostic}: RNA can be applied to any deep networks and generalizes to the most commonly used form of MU, especially to the two unlearning frameworks, including RM and PO.
+After the forward pass, the randomized logit and representation of the retain-sample in the reference model can be used as the target retain output in the retain-loss of PO and RM, respectively.
 (2) RNA modifies only a single layer's representation \textit{without requiring extra forward passes or gradient computations}, making it scalable and efficient.
 See Appendix~\ref{appendix:differnt_latent_space} for an ablation study on effects of applying RNA to different latent spaces.
 (3) RNA is theoretically guaranteed (Section~\ref{Sec:4.2}).